 - A three year income projection statement, with clearly listed assumptions

-While there is no formal page limit, we strongly recommend keeping your plan under 20 pages.
-Extremely long business plans are unlikely to be accepted.
-You can see the review scorecard we use here.
+While there is no formal page limit, we recommend keeping your plan under 20 pages.

 Please note that neither the MCN nor our volunteer reviewers will sign Non-Disclosure Agreements (NDAs) during our program.